awsdocs/iam-user-guide/doc_source/access_policies_manage-delete.md

 For general information about IAM policies, see [Policies and permissions in IAM](access_policies.md)\.

 The number and size of IAM resources in an AWS account are limited\.
-For more information, see [IAM and STS quotas](reference_iam-quotas.md)\.
+For more information, see [IAM and AWS STS quotas](reference_iam-quotas.md)\.

 **Topics**
 + [View policy access](#manage-delete_prerequisites)